-Would You Be Missed
+Would Your Conference or Event Be Missed

-Would You Be Missed
+Would Your Conference or Event Be Missed

 That is it.
 That is the question.
-If tomorrow, your event suddenly tipped over and went to a watery grave, would it be missed.
+If your event suddenly tipped over tomorrow and went to a watery grave, would it be missed?

 LinkedIn